IvyProtocol/Iricalgen-dotfiles/README.md

 This repository is maintained mainly for personal and prerequisite use.
 Since it actively evolves, screenshots may become outdated.
 If you are looking out for wallpapers, then you may head toward [REPO](https://github.com/Namelessmode/Iricalgen-wbshow.git).
 This repository may be deprecated in the future.

-> [!IMPORTANT]
-> Make sure you have AUR helper: [yay](https://github.com/Jguer/yay) installed on the system.
-> It is also recommended to get [cachyos-repository](https://wiki.cachyos.org/features/optimized_repos/) before the installation.

 ## Installation
 To install, clone this repository to any directory: